12 Ugly Truths Middle-Class Americans Need To Know About Retiring

-Let’s talk about 12 ugly truths about retiring and discuss more of the less-known aspects of this milestone.
+Let’s talk about 12 ugly truths about retiring and what you can do to help yourself prepare.

 You Don’t Stop Paying Taxes